 A message from Barbara Mason, Group Head, Chief Human Resources Officer, Scotiabank

 Banking is a critical service for Canadians at all times.
-Ensuring Canadians continue to have access to their finances is important to all Canadians, as emphasized recently by Prime Minister Justin Trudeau, Finance Minister Bill Morneau and premiers, mayors and leaders across the country.
+Ensuring Canadians continue to have access to their finances is important to all Canadians, as emphasized recently by Prime Minister Justin Trudeau and premiers, mayors and leaders across the country.

-Scotiabank is very proud of our teams who continue to work diligently to ensure we provide dedicated service to our customers and to ensure the relief measures we announced this week are available to Canadians in need.
+Scotiabank is very proud of our teams who continue to work diligently to ensure we provide dedicated service to our customers and to ensure the relief measures we have announced are available to Canadians in need.

-While the Bank’s investments in our digital capabilities allow for the vast majority of banking services to be performed remotely, our branches and contact centres continue to offer critical services to Canadians from coast to coast and Scotiabank is taking the latest precautionary measures to ensure that all workplaces remain as safe as possible for both our customers and employees.
+While the Bank’s investments in our digital capabilities allow for the vast majority of banking services to be performed remotely, our branches and contact centres have continued to offer critical services to Canadians from coast to coast and Scotiabank is taking all precautionary measures to ensure that our workplaces remain as safe as possible for both our customers and employees.

-Scotiabank rapidly deployed extensive proactive and preventative measures across the Bank to prioritize the health and safety of our employees and customers.
+Scotiabank rapidly deployed extensive proactive and preventive measures across the Bank to prioritize the health and safety of our employees and customers.
 These measures include:

 - reconfiguring workspaces, including splitting sites and teams

 - practicing social distancing measures for workplaces that remain open

 - increasing sanitization and deep cleaning measures of our branches and locations

 - implementing policies around face coverings and masks, adjusting given local circumstances and public health guidance